czg-sci-42ver/csapp3e/asm/README.md

     - why use [weak](https://stackoverflow.com/questions/58870009/why-do-weak-memory-models-exist-and-how-is-their-instruction-order-selected) memory model ’big advantage‘
     - [detailed](https://preshing.com/20120930/weak-vs-strong-memory-models/) where says ' a little disagreement over this question'(i.e. ~~definition ~~ classification of strong memory model)
       - [loadload](https://preshing.com/20120710/memory-barriers-are-like-source-control-operations/) is just means *load after load* can't be reordered. [related](https://preshing.com/20120913/acquire-and-release-semantics/) with acquire,etc
+        - notice: [Acquire](https://stackoverflow.com/questions/24565540/how-to-understand-acquire-and-release-semantics) means the instruction can *acquire* what is done before.
+Similarly, Release means *release* what is done, so instruction after can get the result.
+        - why StoreLoad 'is often a more *expensive* memory barrier type', maybe other are [redundant](https://stackoverflow.com/questions/27475025/why-is-a-store-load-barrier-considered-expensive#comment71586035_27477887) because *hardware* has ensured.
+Also [see](https://stackoverflow.com/questions/64131951/why-is-storeload-more-expensive-than-other-barrier-types/76506593#76506593)
+        - also [see arm doc](#Load-Acquire), here 'Load-Acquire' is not just one barrier but also function as *load*, see original [definition](https://learn.microsoft.com/en-us/windows/win32/dxtecharts/lockless-programming?redirectedfrom=MSDN#read-acquire-and-write-release-barriers) (which is referenced in the parent link) in c++
+          > When your code **acquires ownership** of some memory, either by acquiring a lock or by pulling an item off of a shared linked list (without a lock), there is **always a read involved**

+          > When ownership of some memory is *released*, either by releasing a lock or by pushing an item on to a shared linked list, there is always a write involved which *notifies* other threads that the memory is now available to them.

+          - So, *acquire* implies the load *first*, so LoadLoad or LoadStore. release is the same way.
+          - above definition also explains the above arm doc link.
   - [dual port](https://en.wikipedia.org/wiki/Alpha_21264#Primary_caches) using 'both the rising and falling edges'
   - [inclusive](https://en.wikipedia.org/wiki/Cache_inclusion_policy) cache ’inclusive of the higher level cache‘, so here is relative with main memory
   - uncore(i.e. not in cpu) [arbiter](https://en.wikipedia.org/wiki/Arbiter_(electronics))